 ATDM was created to teach the skills needed to increase military equipment production.
 The U.S. government also realized that manufacturing in this country is now a mere 12% of our workforce sector.
 When WWII started in 1938, approximately 1/3 of the U.S. workforce was in manufacturing.
 So, not only do we not have a strong arsenal demonstrating our ability to defend ourselves, but we don’t have the workforce trained to build the arsenal, either.

 Due to the importance of submarines in military defense, the Navy is currently funding ATDM and students are trained in the skills needed to repair, upfit, and build submarines.
 These skills are transferrable to other defense industry companies, as well.
 Students earn the skills for great-paying, in-demand defense industry jobs in these skilled trades:

 - Additive Manufacturing

 - Quality Control Inspection (also known as Metrology)

 Speed to skills and focus is the key.
-There is no “fluff.”
-Every weld the student strikes, part produced on a CNC machine, inspection programmed on a coordinate measuring machine, and part built on additive equipment has a purpose and relevance to the SIB.
 The training is rigorous.
-Six hundred-plus hours are squeezed into the four-month training program.
-Students complete the program with industry-recognized certifications and job opportunities.
-ATDM staff members work with students on resumes and interview skills and provide the connections to companies to which the students can apply for jobs.
+Six hundred hours of instruction is completed in just four months.
+Graduates complete the program with industry-recognized certifications and job opportunities.
+ATDM staff members work with students on resumes and interview skills and provide connections to companies that are hiring.